 Bondora Management

-Pärtel Tomberg is tthe CEO and the face of Bondora.
+Pärtel Tomberg is the CEO and the face of Bondora.
 Born in Estonia and raised in Tallinn with three siblings, Tomberg emigrated to the UK at the age of 17 to study International Business Management, graduating from Oxford Brookes University after three years.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Bondora review, you can follow-up on those questions.

-- Origination Fees: The second largest revenue block consists of commission income from loan brokerage (€6.78 M).
-Borrowers are charged a fixed fee of 5.95% of the loan amount, which has to be paid to Bondora at the beginning of the loan term.
+Loan Contract Fees: Bondora earned an additional EUR 9.5 million from commission income related to loan origination.
+Borrowers are charged a fixed fee of 5.95% of the loan amount, which must be paid to Bondora at the beginning of the loan term.

 Sign Up and Bonus